 P.P.S: If you must, you can see an attempt at an explanation of how the system works here.

-Updated: August 20, 2016: adding links to online tool for calculating Meursing codes, and WTO news report on EU presentation to agriculture negotiations; removing bullet point on converting €/100kg tariffs to percentages because it’s unclear whether this is needed.
+Updated: May 19, 2020: adding update on the UK scrapping this.
+August 20, 2016: adding links to online tool for calculating Meursing codes, and WTO news report on EU presentation to agriculture negotiations; removing bullet point on converting €/100kg tariffs to percentages because it’s unclear whether this is needed.

 Photo credit: Sweet almond biscuits | lifeofpix.com via pexels.com | Creative Commons CC0